 The first part of this lesson is, of course, reading the story of the Gingerbread Man.
 There are only about a million out there, and I actually like to find a different version than what is used in students' classroom.
-This year, I'm using this version:
+I think it's so important that students hear and see many different variants of a book or song--think "Over in the Meadow" style.
+There's about a million different versions of that that song and accompanying books!
+But I digress.
+I am super pumped about this version of The Gingerbread Man that I'm using in my music classroom.

-What I really love about this book is the opportunities for vocal exploration, high/low, and singing voice vs. speaking voice.
+What I really love about this book is all the different opportunities for vocal exploration, particularly high versus low, and singing voice versus speaking voice.
 It's so easy to improvise and give students the opportunity to imitate as you read this story.
-I also developed this very intuitive (as in, you probably sing it the same way!) little so-mi-la melody, especially since the text explicitly says the gingerbread man sings!
+I also developed this very intuitive (as in, you probably sing it the same way!) little so-mi-la melody to sing during the repeated sections of the book.

 This is a great little melody for mi-la, 6-8 practice, OR internal anacrusis with your older kids! :) I love taking text from books and giving them musical life, especially when they lend themselves so nicely as this chant-like text does.